Roasted-Codes/Dedi/dedi-bot-simple/README.md

-# Dedi Bot - Discord VPS Management
+# Dedi Bot Simple

-A Discord bot for managing Vultr VPS instances, designed to allow gaming communities to easily create, manage, and share game servers.
+A streamlined Discord bot for managing Vultr VPS instances, designed for gaming communities to easily create, manage, and share game servers.

+## Overview

+This is a simplified version of the original Dedi Bot, redesigned to be:
+- **Easy to understand**: All code in a single file with clear section headers
+- **Simple to maintain**: No complex file structure or abstractions
+- **Straightforward to debug**: Clear error messages and simplified logic

 ## Features

+- **Create Game Servers**: Quickly spin up new servers from snapshots
-- **Instance Management**: Create, start, stop, and check the status of VPS instances
+- **Manage Instances**: Start, stop, and check server status using friendly dropdown menus
-- **User-Friendly**: Simple commands for non-technical users
-- **Instance Tracking**: Track who created each instance and when
-- **Status Updates**: Real-time updates on instance status
+- **List Servers**: See all active servers and who created them
+- **User Tracking**: Automatically associates servers with their Discord creators
+- **In-memory State**: No file-based storage for simpler operation
+- **User-Friendly Interface**: Select servers by name and description instead of technical IDs

 ## Installation